-Fanconi anemia is a disease passed down through families (inherited) that mainly affects the bone marrow.
+Fanconi anemia is a rare disease passed down through families (inherited) that mainly affects the bone marrow.
 It results in decreased production of all types of blood cells.

 Fanconi anemia is different from Fanconi syndrome, a rare kidney disorder.

 Fanconi anemia is due to an abnormal gene that damages cells, which keeps them from repairing damaged DNA.